iogf/crocs/README.md

 is then compiled into a regex's string. it is as well possible to generate random inputs for the regex that would match the regex pattern.

-It is also possible to insert a raw regex string and generate possible matches.
-It helps a lot when debugging a complex regex.

 The project relies on [eacc](https://github.com/iogf/eacc) to parse the regex string then generating possible matches.